RyanMPrice/BlueEnigma/README.md

 The second block is a PWM peripheral for that cpu.

-The third is a digital block for a simple analog functional block to come in a later submission.
+The third is a GPIO block.

 This is all integrated with the Caravel harness such that programming of the cpu may happen.